semluc/Rnotes/_docs/SEM.md

 Basic interaction term with “:” in lavaan.
 But it only works with manifest variables.
-You could also do a quick lm model with m <- lm(y ~ r * s, data=d)
+You could also do a quick lm model with m <- lm(y ~ r * s, data=d) See [here](https://ucdavis-bioinformatics-training.github.io/2019-March-Bioinformatics-Prerequisites/thursday/linear_models.html) how to use lm interaction regarding referece groups.

 Be carefull not to interpret the main effect of the interaction term in the the model with the interaction present.
 Here, the baseline of the second IV is dependent on the intercept of the first IV.
 When an observed moderator is categorical, maybe use a multigroup in lavaan or just use lm: group=“experience”.